nguyenvuducduy97andrew-ai/OOP_HotelBookingManagementSystem/README.md

 - Dashboard Booking History for completed stays in the selected period, with seven entries per page.
 - A4 landscape PDF export that separates current occupancy from selected-period-to-date room-night occupancy, alongside invoice-based KPIs, room inventory, actual-arrival top rooms, open bookings, cancellations/no-shows, and completed stays.
 - SQLite schema migration, immutable invoice snapshots, staged loading, duplicate-customer reconciliation, and transactional persistence.
-- A modal sign-in gate that starts a staff session before the operational window is opened; the current classroom bootstrap account is `admin` and should be replaced by persisted staff accounts before production use.
+- A modal sign-in gate that starts a staff session before the operational window is opened, including a password-visibility control and a single validation message per failed sign-in; the current classroom bootstrap account is `admin` and should be replaced by persisted staff accounts before production use.

 ## Sign-in and staff context